Ten questions to ask yourself before you start a podcast.

 So what’s going to give you the energy to create, to create, to create, to create?

-And actually as well, you know, take a look at it, can you pivot from that content as well too.
-I don’t think the well always dries because if you have the right topic, it can continually regenerate itself.
+You can can pivot from that original content idea strategy as well.
+I don’t think the well always dries up.
+Because if you have the right topic, it can continually regenerate itself.
 But take a look at how flexible that content will be.

 What type of host are you?

-You know, are you are you the expert basically?
+Are you the expert?
 Are you looking at being a solo interviewer?
 Do you love chatting with guests.
-Or journalist?
-You know, many reporters pursue podcasts because they’re losing their jobs and they still want to be a journalist and use podcasts for that.
+Or are you a journalist?
+Many reporters pursue podcasts because they’re losing their jobs and they still want to be a journalist.
+So they start a podcast for that reason.

-We were gonna create a podcast about that as well, too, in July.
-But you know the basics are that you are going to have to have a microphone recording and editing platform.
+The basics are that you are going to have to have a microphone recording and editing software, or DAW.

 Do you want to co-host?

 Do you want guests?
 That kind of goes back to the expert interview style.

 How often will you be publishing your podcast?

 How often can you generate?
 Sometimes that depends on how long your episode is.
 How long do you want that content to be?
 And the longer the content, the more likely that you will publish fewer times per month or per week.
 It takes longer to produce a longer piece of content.